MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/indexoffunction.md

 * *lookup*: String to look up.
 * *start_index*: Search start position.
 Optional.
 * *length*: Number of character positions to examine.
 A value of -1 means unlimited length.
 Optional.
-* *occurrence*: The number of which occurrence.
+* *occurrence*: The number of the occurrence.
 Default 1.
 Optional.

 **Returns**